 I took advantage of a sunny afternoon the other week and went outside to whip up this baby and he has been hanging proudly by our door ever since.

-I did a step by step, but that would become a very long affair in this post, so I added a slideshow with instructions separately.
-Just click the image to go there.
+I did a step by step, but that would become a very long affair in this post, so I made a video with instructions.
+Just click the player to go there.
+You’ll be surprised how easy it is to make this Christmas garland.

 Of course I didn’t stop with just that beauty of a hanger next to my front door.
 It wouldn’t be Christmas after all without a welcoming door wreath.